-Machelle Lee, MA, E-RYT 200, YACEP, CMT Roots & River Founder and Yoga Instructor
+Machelle Lee, MA, E-RYT-500, CMT, YACEP, Roots & River Founder and Yoga Instructor

-Machelle has 25 years of experience as a yoga teacher, massage therapist, and childbirth educator.
-She holds a Masters Degree in mythology and depth psychology from Pacifica Graduate Institute and is currently pursing her 500 hour advanced yoga teacher training in yoga psychology with Ashley Turner.
+Machelle has 27 years of experience as a yoga teacher, massage therapist, and childbirth educator.
+She holds a Masters Degree in Mythology and Depth Psychology from Pacifica Graduate Institute and has completed a 300-hour advanced yoga teacher training in yoga psychology.
 Machelle leads therapeutic movement through Vinyasa Yoga and Yin Yoga in a way that weaves together yogic teachings with modern scientific research on tissue rehabilitation, traditional medicines, and psychology.
 This approach to the whole person aids one in feeling and understanding the bodymind connection both somatically and intellectually.
 Specializing in the health and rehabilitation of fascia, connective tissues, and joints, Machelle is committed to serving students in a way that best fits their unique abilities and anatomic structure.
 Machelle combines storytelling, archetypes, poetry, neuroscience, psychology, and Five Element Meridian Theory across a variety of yoga styles in a way that is always aimed at facilitating a creative and grounded approach to self-development for each participant.

 Ruthie Campbell, RYT 500 - Yoga Instructor